AdobeDocs/commerce-cloud-service.en/help/cloud-guide/services/mysql.md

 ## Connect to secondary database

 Sometimes, you have to connect to the secondary database to improve database performance or resolve database locking issues.
 If this configuration is required, use `"port" : 3304` to establish the connection.
-See the [Adobe Commerce on cloud infrastructure best practice](https://experienceleague.adobe.com/docs/commerce-operations/implementation-playbook/best-practices/planning/configure-mysql-slave-connection-on-cloud.html) article in the _Adobe Commerce Help Center_.
+See the [Best practice to configure the MySQL slave connection](https://experienceleague.adobe.com/docs/commerce-operations/implementation-playbook/best-practices/planning/configure-mysql-slave-connection-on-cloud.html) topic in the _Implementation Best Practices_ guide.

 ## Troubleshooting